Human response to disasters

-Human response to disasters has been recorded throughout human history.
+The study of how humans respond to disasters is a phenomenon one can study by examining diverse source documents created and preserved throughout human history thus far.
 In ancient times, disasters were seen through the lens of supernormal explanations.
-This later changed as people began to see disasters as natural events that cause physical destruction and social upheaval in individuals, communities, and societies rather than as the result of human actions.

-The term "disaster myth" has been created to describe the belief that people will behave in an groundless, uncontrolled, and even extreme manner outside of normal and accepted social standards despite evidence that proponents state proves otherwise.
+The term "disaster myth" has been created to describe the belief that people will behave in a groundless, uncontrolled, and even extreme manner outside of normal and accepted social standards despite evidence that proponents state proves otherwise.
 Proponents of the term further state that people will only act irrationally in the direst of circumstances when terrible danger is imminent and no avenue of escape appears available.
-They argue that these disaster myths cause a negative impact when they cause people, officials and disaster-relief organizations to make detrimental or incorrect disaster planning and response decisions.
+They argue that these disaster myths have a negative impact when they cause people, officials, and disaster-relief organizations to make detrimental or incorrect disaster planning and response decisions.